"Memories Of Our Sweet, Wonderful Children"

 Barry had blonde hair and blue eyes,

-and his smile revealed two of the most beautiful
+and his smile revealed two of the

 dimples you have ever seen.